PerceptiLabs/Nvidia-PilotNet/README.md

 # Structure
 This repo has the following structure:
-* **/PilotNet_Model**: contains the PerceptiLabs model file (model.json).
+* **/PilotNet_Model**: contains the PerceptiLabs model file (model.json) for use in PerceptiLabs v0.11.

 # Installation
 Follow the steps below to load and prepare the sample model in PerceptiLabs:

 1. Download the pre-processed data files from [here](https://drive.google.com/drive/folders/1A1OMeS86E86rZ4ViMlvNPcKsb95kaOgM?usp=sharing).
 2. Clone or download the sample model from GitHub.
 3. On PerceptiLabs' Model Hub screen, import the sample model into PerceptiLabs.
+Note that this model is not compatible with PerceptiLabs 0.12 as the UI and components have changed.
 When prompted for the model's folder, navigate to and select the location of the **model.json** file obtained in the previous step.
 4. Open the topmost **Data** component in the model workspace and set its file to **NVIDIA_X.npy** that you downloaded in Step 1.
 5. Open the second **Data** component in the model workspace and set its file to **NVIDIA_Y.npy** that you downloaded in Step 1.